-Williams Lake is a large 148 acre clover shaped lake which features a public beach with boat launch on the south side of the lake.
-The lake is spring fed and is aqua in colour.
-It is popular for boating and fishing and anglers can test their skills by catching Large or Small Mouth Bass, Perch, Panfish or infrequently Brook Trout.
+William’s Lake is a large 148-acre clover-shaped lake that features a public beach with a boat launch on the south side of the lake.
+The lake is spring-fed and is aqua in color.
+It is popular for boating and fishing and anglers can test their skills by catching Large or Small Mouth Bass, Perch, Panfish, or infrequently Brook Trout.

 William’s Lake is located in the picturesque town of Chatsworth, Grey County, found 23 kilometers south of Owen Sound.
 As part of the Niagara Escarpment, Chatsworth boasts an immense amount of innate beauty with many waterways and landscapes including rolling hills, rocks, and forests.
 Visitors can reconnect with nature by hiking, snowmobiling, cross country skiing, ATVing, swimming, boating, canoeing, hunting, and fishing.